recallnet/ceramic-tests/README.md

     pnpm run test --testPathPattern fast
 ```
 >NOTE: The port-forward script will leave `kubectl` process running in the background to forward the ports.
 The script kills those processes and creates new ones.
-However if you need you can kill them directly.
+However, if you need you can kill them directly.
 The script should be run anytime a pod in the network restarts.

 You can also run these tests against durable infrastructure (e.g. QA):